bbux-dev/datacraft/docs/templates/FIELDSPECS.jinja.md

 # <a name="Field_Spec_Structure"></a>Field Spec Structure

-There are several different ways to define a spec.
-There is the full spec format and a variety of short hand notations.
+There are several ways to define a Field Spec.
+There is the full spec format, and a variety of short hand notations.

 ## <a name="The_full_format."></a>The Full Format.

 The only required element is type.
 Each Type Handler requires different pieces of information.
 See the Field Type reference below for details on each type.
+Below is the general structure.

 ```
 {